FearOfGvd/BestBot/README.md

 ![alt text](https://i.imgur.com/JWuxPPp.jpg)

-Then add the phone number given to you from Twilio in the format of +1xxx-xxx-xxxx on lines 148 and 217 (put the number where it says from_ = ' ').
+Add the phone number given to you from Twilio in the format +1xxx-xxx-xxxx on lines 148 and 217 (it should go in from_ = ' ').

 Example: (from_ = '+12138953638')